ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

   necessarily match what the file may contain in the future (.e.g is knowing the name of a project inerhently part of its setup?).

+pymeta.toml
+  Not obvious to newcomers to programming and/or Python.

+pypackage.toml & pypackaging.toml
+  Name conflation of what a "package" is (project versus namespace).

+pydevelop.toml
+  XXX

+pysource.toml
+  XXX

+pytools.toml
+  XXX

+pysettings.toml
+  XXX

 References
 ==========